 Effective Reference Check Practices

-Here are some sample questions to consider when conducting a reference check:
+Here are some sample questions to consider when conducting an employment reference check:

-- What is/was your relationship to the candidate?
+What is/was your relationship with the candidate?
 And what is your job title?

-- What was the biggest project you are aware of that the candidate worked on for your organization?
-What was his/her responsibility on this project?
+What was the biggest project you are aware of that the candidate worked on for your organization?
+What was his/her responsibility for this project?
 Was the project successfully completed?